QuentinRa/blog.quentinra.dev/info/web/setup/wamp.md

 <summary>Change the Lang</summary>
 <br>

-Right-click on wamp in the system trail then in lang menu.
+Right-click on wamp in the system trail, then in the lang menu.
 </details>

 <details class="details-border">